 Earth Mama Angel Baby has a postpartum package that I recommend as an awesome gift for a new mom.

 Immediately after giving birth, mesh boyshorts that the hospital or your midwife provide will be your best friend.
 Once you are ready to move past mesh, invest in some comfortable and supportive, yet stylish underwear.
-Let’s face it, you definitely won’t feel sexy, but grandma panties will only make you feel worse.
+Let’s face it, you might not feel sexy, but grandma panties will only make you feel worse.
 These high waisted, pooch-hiding options will give you an extra boost when you feel so crummy.

 Big Ticket Items and Baby Shower Gifts